BeingTomGreen/ansible-role-network-mounts/README.md

 A simple Ansible role to install and configure NFS & SMB mounts on Debian/Ubuntu based systems.

-## TODO

-At some point I assume I'll need a mount that isn't NFS

 ## Installation & usage

 Given that Galaxy seems to have abandoned roles, I suggest referencing this repository directly in your projects `requirements.yml`: